Church Center for the United Nations

-The Church Center for the United Nations is a private building founded, owned, and operated by the United Methodist Church as an interfaith space housing the offices of various religions as well as several non-governmental organizations.
+The Church Center for the United Nations is a private building founded, owned, and operated by the United Women in Faith, formerly known as the United Methodist Women, as an interfaith space housing the offices of various religions as well as several non-governmental organizations.
 It is at 777 United Nations Plaza in New York City, across the street from, but not part of, the United Nations Headquarters complex.

 The 12-story center is most known for its first-floor Chapel at the United Nations, which has a modernist design.
 The chapel has long been a popular site for wedding ceremonies, especially ones between couples of different religious or national backgrounds.
 Other events and conferences have been held at the chapel and in the church center as well.

 History

 The plan for the Church Center was first unveiled in November 1962 by the Methodist Church.

 Construction began in the summer of 1962.
 The building is located on the southwest corner of United Nations Plaza – a local bypass of First Avenue – and 44th Street.
 The 12-story building was constructed at a cost of $3 million with the architect being the modernist William Lescaze.